Peperomia Obtusifolia care is simple and straightforward, making it remarkably beginner-friendly.

-Rubber plants are coveted in houseplant circles, and few more so than Peperomia obtusifolia.
+Rubber plants of the Piperales order are coveted in houseplant circles, and few more so than Peperomia obtusifolia.
 With bright green leaves that can trail or hang, it makes a fabulous addition to any nook or cranny.

-Best of all, it’s remarkably beginner-friendly.
-In this comprehensive care guide, our gardening experts explain all you need to know about growing Peperomia obtusifolia at home.
+In this comprehensive care guide, our gardening experts explain all you need to know about growing Peperomia obtusifolia from the Piperaceae plant family at home!

 Peperomia Obtusifolia Care Guide